nnamdichinonso/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task11= A script that converts a number from base 2 to base 10 Task12= A script that prints all possible combinations of two letters, except oo Task13= A script that prints a number with two decimal places, followed by a new line
+Task: A script that converts a number from base 10 to base 16